 Movements such as Donatism in the fourth century considered imperial Christianity, which owed its allegiance to Rome, as exploitative and compromising.
 Such movements developed their own clergy and churches.
-However, great Africans who helped shape Roman Christianity included Bishop Cyprian of Carthage and Augustine, bishop of Hippo, both of whom were inspired by the second-century firebrand and theologian, Tertullian from Carthage.
+However, great Africans who helped shape Roman Christianity included Bishop Cyprian of Carthage and Augustine, Bishop of Hippo.
+Both of these men were inspired by the second century firebrand and theologian, Tertullian of Carthage.

 Theological orthodoxy became identified with political loyalty and caused splits that would mark the church for centuries